datacleaner/DataCleaner/CONTRIBUTE.md

 * We often prefix instance variables with an underscore (_).
 This to easily distinguish between method local and instance variables, as well as avoiding the overuse of the 'this' keyword in e.g. setter methods.
 * We format line wrapping using a desired max line length of 120 characters.
 * When possible, we tend to like the "final" keyword.
 This makes for more robust code and immutability is especially important in batch processing applications like DataCleaner.

+### Acceptance of changes

+A few general rules of thumb:

+* Only DataCleaner admins and committers can merge Pull Requests.
+* We generally allow for up to 24 hours to pass before merging Pull Requests.
+This allows for anyone regardless of time zone to participate in the evaluation of the change.
+* We highly encourage actual review of the changes, but admins and committers can merge their own Pull Requests under the "Lazy Concensus" rule: After 24 hours without any activity on the Pull Request, it's allowed to self-merge it.
+* Only under trivial cases (such as changing build file or README updates) may admins push directly to the master branch.